secretstartups/handbook/development/protect/planning/index.html.md

 Backlog refinement is the most important step to ensure an issue is ready to move into development and that the issue will match everyone's expectations when the work is delivered.

-The goal of the refinement process is to:
+The goal of the refinement process is to ensure an issue is ready to be worked on by doing this:
 * Identify and resolve outstanding questions or discussions.
+* Identify missing dependencies (e.g. `backend` API).
 * Raise any questions, concerns or alternative approaches.
 * Outline an implementation plan.
-*  Ensure issue is ready to be worked on.
 * Assign a weight to the issue.

 ### Refinement steps for Engineers: